brianholland99/eventmail/README.md

 ## Some Current Limitations

-- The event file is expected to have lines with a yyyy-mm-dd date that can be captured by the 'format' regex.
-- The program only looks for the date of the next Friday in that file.
+- The date_spec can only specify a weekday to mean next date for that weekday.

-## Future enhancements

-- Allow any day of week.
-- Allow no event_file/format and build message with just date.

-## More thoughts
+## Thoughts
-- Determine if date_spec makes sense to expand beyond just the next date matching the given weekday.
+- Determine if date_spec makes sense to expand beyond just the next date matching the weekday.